top of page

 3. Crushed creativity

 New ideas about a subject or solutions to a problem generally come when we take a break from thinking.
-When we allow the mind to wander, we give the brain the chance to consolidate disparate ideas and come up with novel ones.
+Whenever we allow the mind to wander, we give the brain the chance to consolidate disparate ideas and come up with novel ones.
 The infamous 'aha! moment'.

 Switching tasks when we feel fidgety (checking your inbox or scrolling on social media) or stopping work to attend a meeting, prevents any form of creative break from happening.